 Bitcoin and Other Supported Cryptocurrencies

 Coinbase Pro and Binance are quite different in terms of supported cryptocurrencies, trading pairs, and fiat exchanges.
 Coinbase Pro supports only the key players on the crypto scene, namely, Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
 The reason behind the limited choice of coins is the security aspect as most of the lesser-known coins have yet to pass the Digital Asset Criteria set by Coinbase and later on adopted by Coinbase Pro.

 The good thing about Coinbase Pro is that it belongs in the group of the so-called “Fiat Gateway” platforms which allow fiat-to-crypto exchanges.
 Why is this important?
-Well, if you’re new to crypto trading, you don’t have any digital coins to trade for others right away.
-You’ll need to exchange your fiat currencies first.
+Well, if you’re new to crypto trading, this platform allows you to make USD, EUR, and GBP deposits.
 Coinbase Pro is the only one of the two platforms discussed in this guide that offers this option to its users.

 Binance makes up for the lack of fiat support with an outstanding number of more than 150 supported cryptocurrencies.
-You can buy, sell, and exchange not only the most prominent coins, as is the case with Coinbase Pro, but some smaller, lower-cap tokens too.
+You can buy, sell, and exchange tokens like Ripple (XRP) and Eos, or even stablecoins.
 This also means that Binance offers a huge number of trading pairs.
 To make sure your target currency has the trading pair you aim for, check out the full list of pairs per coin on CoinMarketCap.